-As for George H.W Bush, the future president, and sole survivor?
+As for George H.W Bush, the 41st president, and sole survivor?
 Even Bush didn’t know about the Chichijima incident.
 He learned about it in 2003, when Bradley was writing his book.

 “There was a lot of head-shaking, a lot of silence,” Bradley said, about Bush’s reaction.
 “There was no disgust, shock, or horror.
 He’s a veteran of a different generation.”

 Still, Bush’s brush with death — and perhaps worse — conjures a web of hypotheticals for the former president.
-“I wonder if I could have done something different.”
-Bush admitted during an interview with CNN.
+Prior to his death in 2018, Bush mused about what-ifs during an interview with CNN.
+“I wonder if I could have done something different,” he said.
 “Why me?
 Why am I blessed?
 Why am I still alive?”